Augmented Humanity, Inc A Psychological Techno-Thriller Book Series

 Their lives are better.
 Get a SixSense from Augmented Humanity, Inc. and join them.

-Emma listened to the ad, wondering whether she should get a SixSense and increase her IQ by 50 points, have a photographic memory, and maybe even reduce her social anxiety.
+Emma listened to the ad, wondering whether she should get a SixSense brain implant and increase her IQ by 50 points, have a photographic memory, and maybe even reduce her social anxiety.
 Becoming a 'Sixer' would help her career, no doubt.
 Are those benefits worth revealing all of her innermost thoughts to an Artificial Intelligence?
 What could that AI then do with that knowledge?

-About the Author - Joe Schmid
+About the Author - Joseph Schmid

 In Senior Executive positions at IBM, including Director of Artificial Intelligence Applications and Director of Watson Internet of Things, I led programs that transformed businesses via technology.
 As a Computer Engineer at Lockheed, I designed advanced image recognition systems, a precursor to today’s AI.

-Contact Me
+Contact Me - Joe Schmid

 Drop me a line to learn more about the novel